What is a Sales Funnel - Use, Application, Examples & More

 Maintain the customer/business relationship and keep their loyalty.
 After all, even a 5% higher retention rate could be worth up to a 95% increase in profit.

-You can see the benefit from the business perspective – but a sales funnel is beneficial from the customer's perspective, too.
+You can see the benefit from the business perspective, but a sales funnel is beneficial from the customer's perspective, too.
 It improves their overall experience when you monitor (and improve!) their steps from discovery to purchase.

 And from their point of view, stage six might just be spreading the word about your amazing service.

-What's the importance of a sales funnel?
+What's the Importance of a Sales Funnel?

 A well-crafted sales funnel is important because it means you aren't tossing out guesses and relying on gut decisions.
-You have not only a step-by-step selling and marketing process – but a measurable one.
+You have not only a step-by-step selling and marketing process, but a measurable one.

 78% of business buyers seek salespeople who act as trusted advisors with knowledge of their needs and industry.
-But this can only be achieved if you know what needs a prospect has at the moment.
+But this can only be achieved if you know what a prospect has at the moment.
 And 96% of all visitors to a website are not ready to make a purchase straight away.

-A sales funnel can zero in on ideal customers and eliminate the pain of FOMOOS (fear of missing out…on sales ;)).
+A sales funnel can zero in on ideal customers and eliminate the pain of FOMOOS (fear of missing out…on sales).

 Here are some top benefits: